 The Reeds (Sticks)

-Technically, you’re supposed to use reeds made from rattan because it contains small channels that help the oil travel up the stick to scent the room.
-But I’m using regular bamboo skewers I picked up at the dollar store and they’ve been working ok so far.
-I did just order some of these reeds online to use once these diffusers stop working.
+Technically, you’re supposed to use reeds made from rattan because they contain small channels that help the oil travel up the stick to scent the room.
+I used regular bamboo skewers the first time, which didn’t really work so well.
+So I ordered some of these reeds online, and they’re doing much better.
 Just make sure your reeds are about twice as tall as your jars so they can distribute the scent well.

 Carrier Oil (Base)

 From what I’ve read online, it seems the most common carrier oils to use are safflower oil and sweet almond oil, as they are lighter oils that will travel up the reeds more easily.
-I had just picked up some inexpensive grape seed oil (a fairly light oil) the other day so that’s what I used.
 You’ll use about 1/4 cup of oil for each diffuser, depending on your jar’s size, so try to source inexpensive oil, even if you have to order it online.
-Along with my reeds, I also ordered some safflower oil to have on hand for the next batch.

 If you can’t find these oils, or don’t want to use oils as your base, you may also use plain water as the base.
 However, your diffuser base will evaporate much more quickly.
 Also, you’ll need to add some alcohol to help the essential oils bind to the water (see note below).

 Essential Oils (Fragrance)

 This is where it gets fun!
 You can either play it nice and simple with one or two essential oils, or you can get creative and experiment with different oil blends to create all kinds of lovely aromatic concoctions.
 Here’s a great list of essential oil blends that you can try.